-- 1. Election of four Class III directors to our board of directors, each to serve until the 2026 annual meeting of stockholders; - 2.
-Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; - Approval of an amendment to our restated certificate of incorporation to reflect new Delaware law provisions regarding officer exculpation; - 4.
-Approval, on an advisory (non-binding) basis, of the compensation of our named executive officers; and - 5.
+- 1. Election of three Class I directors to our board of directors, each to serve until the 2027 annual meeting of stockholders; - 2.
+Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024; - 3.
+Approval, on an advisory (non-binding) basis, of the compensation of our named executive officers; and - 4.
 Transaction of any other business properly brought before the Annual Meeting or any adjournment or postponement thereof.

-As of the date of this proxy statement, we are not aware of any business to come before the Annual Meeting other than the first four items noted above.
+As of the date of this proxy statement, we are not aware of any business to come before the Annual Meeting other than the first three items noted above.